 Internal audit often provides routine consultation and advisory services to all levels of management.
 Consultative engagements may include but are not limited to interpreting policies, reviewing specific processes and controls, and offering feedback on how internal controls and/or operations might be strengthened.
 These are frequently undertaken when a significant process change is being planned.
 We strongly encourage departments to contact us for consultation when starting a new business process or making significant changes to the way you conduct your day-to-day activities.
 We believe that it is easier to "get it right" from the beginning rather than having to "fix it" later!

 These audits are normally requested on an as-needed basis by management or by anonymous tips and/or requests.
-Investigative audits typically focus on topics such as alleged irregular conduct, non-compliance with established policies or laws, misuse of State/UNC System resources, false time reporting, internal theft, and/or conflicts of interest.
+Investigative audits typically focus on topics such as alleged irregular conduct, non-compliance with established policies or laws, misuse of State/university resources, false time reporting, internal theft, and/or conflicts of interest.

 Fraud & Abuse

 Any dishonest or improper act by an employee such as those that violate the law, waste money, or endanger public health and safety, are a concern.
 In addition, North Carolina General Statute § 143B-920 requires all state employees, including employees of the UNC System Office, to report theft or misuse of state property.
-Under UNC System Office policies and procedures (see INT 13.0 Reporting and Investigating the Misuse of State Property), such information should be reported to internal audit and legal.
+Under UNC System Office finance policies and procedures, such information should be reported to internal audit or legal.
 When potential violations are reported, internal audit will investigate as promptly and discreetly as possible.